 Hiking the Blue Ridge Parkway

-There are hundreds of miles of hiking trails along the Blue Ridge Parkway in both North Carolina and Virgina.
-It’s recommended to stop in a visitor center to see which ones sound best for you.
+There are hundreds of miles of hiking trails along the Blue Ridge Parkway in both North Carolina and Virginia.
+Stopping in a visitor center to see which ones sound best for you is recommended.
 Some of the most popular trails along the Blue Ridge Parkway are:

 - Roanoke Valley